 Play Golf in the Algarve

 The marina at Vilamoura is the hub of activity in the central Algarve.
 Boasting a 1,200 berth marina, surrounded by chic cafes, restaurants and bars.
 People watching and promenading by day is the activity of choice.
 However, if you are looking for Nightlife the marina offers clubs and a casino.
 Lots of varied activities are available including watersports, golf and the superb Praia da Falesia beach and beach bars.
-Our favourite for golf is the Old Course, a stunning course and a good challenge for golfers of all abilities.
+Our favourite for golf in vilamoura is the Old Course, a stunning course and a good challenge for golfers of all abilities.

 Take in History at Tavira